Col du Pré

 Scenically, the Col du Pré, a large screen on Mont-Blanc, offers a succession of breathtaking panoramas.
 Not forgetting the plunging view of Lac de Roselend.

-Once you reach the pass, it's not quite over, as there are still 4.5 kilometers to go to the Col de Méraillet.
-This section is not very difficult, apart from a 270 m ramp at 8%, then another 200 m climb at 8% after passing the Roselend dam, and finally a brutal 175 m at 12% just before the Méraillet.
+Once you've reached the col, it's not quite over, as you'll then have 4.5 kilometers to go to the Col de Méraillet.
+This section is not very difficult, except for: a 270 m ramp at 8% + a 200 m climb at 8% after passing the Roselend dam, and finally a brutal 175 m at 12%, just before the Méraillet.
 There's nothing to stop you enjoying the sublime views over Lac de Roselend and the spectacular crossing of the dam (775 m).

 Cycling up Col du Pré from Col de Méraillet